rust-lang/rust/book/src/development/trait_checking.md

 ## Using Type Path

-If neither diagnostic item or lang item is available, we can use [`clippy_utils::paths`][paths] with the `match_trait_method` to determine trait implementation.
+If neither diagnostic item nor a language item is available, we can use [`clippy_utils::paths`][paths] with the `match_trait_method` to determine trait implementation.

-> **Note**: This approach should be avoided if possible.
+> **Note**: This approach should be avoided if possible, the best thing to do would be to make a PR to [`rust-lang/rust`][rust].

 Below, we check if the given `expr` implements `tokio`'s [`AsyncReadExt`][AsyncReadExt] trait: